Carol Hall: Career

 Hall was born in 1936 in Abilene, Texas, United States.
+She graduated with a B.A. from Sarah Lawrence College in 1960 and joined ASCAP in 1970.

 She penned eight one-act plays, all under the title "The Days Are As Grass".
 The work was acquired by Samuel French for publication and theatrical licensing.
 In 2012 a production was mounted at Theater of the Spirit, Newcastle, Maine.

 Her career included singing in clubs and similar venues.
 In 1970, she signed to Elektra Records as a singer-songwriter and had two albums released on the label in 1971 and 1972, If I Be Your Lady and Beads and Feathers.
 Her album Hallways: The Songs of Carol Hall was released in 2009 on the LML Music label.